o5edaxi/palo-override-finder/README.md

 In addition to detecting overrides, the script will also look for any XML elements in the running config that have 1. no descendants, 2. some kind of attribute or text, and 3. are not identified by the ignore list.
 The default ignore list can be found in the [palo_override_finder.cfg](palo_override_finder.cfg) file and will cause the script to ignore any local configuration of the MGMT port, Panorama addresses, high availability, as well as some predefined reports and default crypto profiles that are present in any freshly reset firewall.

 The ignore list can consist of any Xpath supported by lxml and is intended to reduce noise in the results.
-It is only applied while searching for local configurations, and will NOT filter out detected overrides.

 ### Panorama Proxying